ESG MANAGEMENT

 ESG in the BNP Paribas Bank Polska Group

-The 2024 report provides comprehensive information on managing the Group’s impacts, risks and opportunities through specific activities, metrics and targets.
-The Group’s dual materiality analysis identified the following as important issues: climate change (ESRS E1), own workforce (ESRS S1), consumers and end-users (ESRS S4), business conduct (ESRS G1), as well as two topics specific to the Group: market integrity and financial security, and cybersecurity.
-The Sustainability Statement covers the Group’s entire value chain.
+The 2025 report provides comprehensive information on managing the Group’s impacts, risks and opportunities through specific activities, metrics and targets.
+The Group’s dual materiality analysis identified the following as important issues:

 Sustainable financing

 The role of responsible financial institutions is to develop products and services with a positive impact, responding to global challenges and local market conditions, and to limit financing that is not in line with this direction.
-The Bank’s sustainable product offering supports environmentally and socially responsible investments or activities and contributes to the Sustainable Development Goals (SDGs).
+Sustainable products offered by BNP Paribas Bank contribute to the energy transition and the dissemination of solutions that foster environmental protection and climate change mitigation.
+They also support investments or actions with a positive social impact.

 Value (PLN million)